pytorch/vision/docs/source/models.rst

    models/vgg

-Table of all available classificaiton weights
+Table of all available classification weights
 ---------------------------------------------

 Accuracies are reported on ImageNet